I WRITE SO YOU DON'T HAVE TO.

 Some of the best things in life are freeing.

 Some of you refuse to write the way I refuse to use plastic bags or waste even a bite of food.
-I really, really love food and am thinking I should combine my loves - eat amazing food and then write about it.
+I really, really love food and have often thought that I should combine my loves if it meant eating amazing food and then writing about it.
+Food for thought?

 But, I digress.